Ranked third in U.S. News & World Report's 2010 Best Undergraduate Engineering Programs

 All civil and environmental engineering students participate in multiple field trips to major construction sites and other civil engineering works, including a three day trip during their senior year.

 Interest in green building design, climate change action and sustainable development is growing throughout the engineering sector.
-Transportation planning should incorporate sustainable techniques to enhance mobility while reducing impacts on the environment, society and economy.Learn more about Michelle
+Transportation planning should incorporate sustainable techniques to enhance mobility while reducing impacts on the environment, society and economy.More about Professor Oswald Beiler

 Bucknell provides opportunities for students to find summer employment in industry, government or academia.
 Recently, students have interned at: